diequies/100daysofdata/README.md

 ---

+### **Day 143 of #100DaysOfData Challenge**

+Today I had to focus on *Omdena* and labeling face images and in another interview.
+I passed the interview and now I got a coding assignment that is going to take at least a week of time.
+I will need to combine that with *Omdena* to be able to complete to challenge.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+The main activity now is data labeling, we need to progress using active learning algorithm and grow our dataset to increase the model prediction power.
+I am quite interested to see what is the effect of adding these pictures.

+---

 ### **Day 142 of #100DaysOfData Challenge**

 Today I could work in both, my *Omdena* project and also in the Datacamp career track.
 And I had to prepare another interview as well.
 Quite a full day, I look forwards to have some time for my personal project.